dirakx1/application/devops/README.md

 IAC solution for timeoff, basically it: (documented on **devops/terraform**):

-* Creates a GCP proyect.
+* Creates a GCP project.
 * Creates GKE clusters
 * Creates all needed initial gcloud interactions